opengdpr/OpenDSR/specification.md

 All Parties **MUST** make best efforts to not throttle during normal operation.

-Controllers **MAY** use a sub-processor to manage their OpenGDPR request infrastructure to ensure requests are distributed reliably, security signatures are verified and thorough logs are kept.
+Controllers **MAY** use a sub-processor to manage their OpenCompliance request infrastructure to ensure requests are distributed reliably, security signatures are verified and thorough logs are kept.

+## 10.1 Migration from OpenGDPR
+To maintain backwards compatibility with the name OpenGDPR, all parties are **MUST** honor the prior versions named routes and headers.

 ## 11. Security Considerations